r-lib/whoami/inst/README.md

 systems and `whoami` on Windows.

 For the full name of the user, it queries the system services and also tries the user's global git configuration.
+On Windows, it tries finding the global git configuration in `Sys.getenv("USERPROFILE")` if it doesn't find it in `Sys.getenv("HOME")` (often "Documents").

-For the email address it users the user's global git configuration.
+For the email address it uses the user's global git configuration.
+It tries finding the global git configuration in `Sys.getenv("USERPROFILE")` if it doesn't find it in `Sys.getenv("HOME")`.

-For the GitHub usename it searches on GitHub for the user's email address.
+For the GitHub username it uses the `GITHUB_USERNAME` environment variable then it tries searching on GitHub for the user's email address.

 Related JavaScript packages: